Pietro Mennea: Last years

 In 1983, in Cassino, he clocked a manual 14.8 seconds in 150 metres, a world best time that he held until it was bettered by Usain Bolt in Manchester in 2009.
 Mennea, known in Italy as the la Freccia del Sud ("the Arrow of the South"), then announced his retirement, allowing himself more time for his studies.
 However, he came back from retirement soon and won a bronze medal in the 200 m at the inaugural World Championships in Helsinki.
 A year later, he competed in his fourth consecutive Olympic 200 m final, becoming the first person to do so.
 The defending champion finished in seventh, and retired from athletics for a second time afterwards.
 Again, Mennea made a comeback, and competed in his fifth Olympics in Seoul, where he was the flag bearer: he qualified for the quarterfinals of the 200 m, but he decided to withdraw from the competition and did not take part into the next round.

 Mennea admitted that he had used human growth hormone once during the last year of his career.
 In an interview to an Italian newspaper in 1987 he told that in 1984, during the Summer Olympics in Los Angeles, an American physiotherapist proposed a doping treatment to him.
 Back in Italy he tried two injections of human growth hormone but the crisis of conscience he got was so important that it induced him to retire from activity: "I realized that in my life I was looking for everything, except for that."
 Although the usage of the substance is banned in modern-day competition, it was not banned at the time by the IAAF.

 After athletics

 After his athletic career, Mennea worked as a lawyer and a sports agent.
 He was a member of the European Parliament from 1999 to 2004 elected on the list of The Democrats, but failed in his attempt to be re-elected.
 He also lobbied for independent doping testing.

 Death

 Mennea died on 21 March 2013, in a Rome hospital from pancreatic cancer.
 He was sixty years old.
 On the day of his death, the Italian Railways announced that the new superfast train Frecciarossa ETR 1000, entering service in 2014, would carry his name.

 Achievements

+Track records

+As of 6 September 2024, Mennea holds the following track records for 100 metres and 200 metres.